 Now the halo is very flexible, because in addition to a circular shape, the halo also works great if you place it in a square shape.
 Even then the impedance is 50 ohms.
 Such a square halo is also popularly called ‘Squalo’, a combination of ‘square’ and ‘halo’.

 Making your own halo is so easy

-Making your own halo is so easy (I do not understand that this type of antenna is not used more commonly as a limited space DX antenna solution).
-You can choose between a circular or square shape.
-I chose the circle shape for the 6m version, because the materials for it are easy to obtain.
+I don’t understand why this type of antenna is not used more commonly as a limited space DX antenna solution.
+The classic halo is such an easy to build antenna.
+You can actually choose to build one with a circular or square shape.
+I chose the circle shape for the 6m version.
+The materials for it are easy to obtain.

 Folded speaker cable dipole

 Starting with the folded dipole.
 You can use speaker cable for this.
 For example 2x 0.75mm2 (#18 AWG) is fine.
 You take half a wavelength of wire, a little over 3m (118″) in this case.
 Connect (solder) the ends together.
 Then cut one of the two wires in the middle.
 You solder one wire to the core of your coax and the other to the shield.
 Make it waterproof with a little nail polish.
 Or you solder the wires to a SO-239 chassis socket or attach ring connectors to a dipole center connector.